geastwood/evtjs/README.md

 Produces a safe string with a length of 21.
 This is suitable for use in ABI structure where it requires a `name128` type such as `proposalName` for a suspended transaction.

 > This is a `async` function.
 Please use `then` or `await` for the result accordingly.

+### getNullAddress()

+Return a string representing a null address.

+The response of this function is always `"EVT00000000000000000000000000000000000000000000000000"`.

+Null address is used for representing destroyed tokens and non-updatable groups.

 ## APICaller Usage